 Spring pet checkups: What you need to know!

-Spring is on its way!
+Spring is here!
 With that comes more outdoor time with our furry friends, which also means it’s time to plan a visit to their veterinarian for a spring checkup.
 It is important your animal companions are up-to-date heading into this new season to keep them safe and healthy.

 What spring pet checkups can look like